What is the Latch SDK?#

 With Latch SDK, developers can write the description to their workflow and customize input parameters using plain Markdown.
 Latch automatically parses the written text and Python function headers to compile a type-safe UI.

 Specifying arbitrary cloud compute and storage resources for bioinformatics pipelines is difficult.
-With Latch SDK, there are several Python task decorators that easily allow you to define the resources available at runtime.
-The framework starts at 2 CPUs and 4 GBs of memory and goes all the way to 31 CPUs, 120 GBs of memory and 1 GPU (24 GBs of VRAM, 9,216 CUDA cores) to easily handle all processing needs.
+With the Latch SDK, there are several Python task decorators that easily allow you to define the resources available at runtime.
+The framework starts at 2 CPUs and 4 GiBs of memory and goes all the way to 95 CPUs, 490 GiBs of memory, 4949 GiB of storage, and 1 GPU (24 GiBs of VRAM, 9, 216 CUDA cores) to easily handle all processing needs.

 Bioinformatics tools face the challenges of irreproducibility.
 The lack of proper versioning and dependencies management results in a long tail of poorly documented and unusable bioinformatics software tools.

-Latch SDK containerizes and versions the code in the background each time a workflow is registered to the Latch platform.
-Container images are constructed by parsing user-defined Dockerfiles.
+Latch SDK containerizes and versions workflow code in the background each time a workflow is registered to the Latch platform.
+Container images are constructed by parsing autogenerated or user-defined Dockerfiles.
 Similarly, versions are user-specified as any unique plaintext string.
-This behavior is a strict requirement of the toolchain and gives us remarkable guarantees with respect to code reproducibility, portability and scalability.
+The resulting workflows are portable and scalable, and their behavior is reproducible.

 A self-hosted solution: Currently, you cannot write your workflow using Latch SDK and host it in your own AWS instance or an HPC.
 The infrastructure serving bioinformatics pipelines is fully managed by Latch.
 This allows us to rapidly iterate to bring on high quality features, give cost and performance guarantees, and ensure that security is offered out-of-the-box.